8073419373/Terraform_Ansible_Splunk_Cluster/README.md

 Ansible is an open-source software provisioning, configuration management, and deployment tool.
 It runs on many Unix-like systems and can configure both Unix-like systems as well as Microsoft Windows.
 Ansible uses SSH protocol in order to configure the remote servers.
 Ansible follows the push-based mechanism to configure the remote servers.

 ![3](https://github.com/DhruvinSoni30/Jenkins-Ansible-Demo/blob/main/3.png?raw=true)

+### Prerequisites:

+* A server that has Terraform & Ansible installed in it
+* Basic understanding of Terraform & Ansible
+* Basic understanding of AWS
+* AWS Access Key & Secret Key

+* For this tutorial we will use terraform to spin up various instances and install splunk in it & ansible to configure the clustering!